robert-westenberger/knowledgebase/deep-learning/how-deep-learning-works-under-the-hood.md

 NumPy and PyTorch are both wrappers around compiled objects written and optimized in another language, like C, since python is so slow.

 A NumPy array is a multidimensional table of data, which can be any type at all.
 The innermost arrays can potentially be different sizes - this is a "jagged array".
+If all the items are all of some simple type like integer or float, then NumPy will store them as a compact C data structure in memory.